Free Skin Care Guide

 Everyone's hair is different.
 No two heads have the same kind … grade of hair.
 You become the mad scientist working through one concoction after another, hoping to find just the right system.
 When you find it, that's when the world bares witness to the Alchemist you've become.

-As an esthetician, most people believe that we only study and enhance our knowledge as it refers to your beautiful black skin.
+As a licensed esthetician, most people believe that we only study and enhance our knowledge as it refers to your beautiful black skin.
 What is the scalp on your head, if it's not your skin?